VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 - **Chapter 9: Summary**
      - Workshop summary and closing

+- **Bonus Chapter 1: Indirect Syscalls-Dynamically retrieved SSNs**
+     - We want to further develop our indirect syscall dropper so that the SSNs are no longer hardcoded, but are retrieved dynamically from ntdll.dll at runtime.

+- **Bonus Chapter 2: Indirect Syscalls and hooks by EDRs**
+     - What if all or some of our native functions are hooked to an EDR and we are unable to dynamically retrieve the SSN directly?
+Again, we will have to develop our indirect syscall droppers and use Halos Gate or Freshy Calls to solve that problem.

 ## Getting Started
 All the step-by-step instructions and code samples can be found in the respective exercise folder.